SESYNC-ci/sesync-ci.github.io/_posts/2018-01-09-syncing-data-local.md

 6. Select the local destination to store the synced files.
 Click Next

 ![](/assets/images/PYDIOfiles/pydiosync03.PNG)
 7. Name the Synconization.
 Click Next.
-Click **FIre the Rocket!** to start the first syncronization.
+Click **Fire the Rocket!** to start the first syncronization.